 The goal of a personal injury claim is to compensate you for what you have lost because of the accident.
 Therefore, you must prove that you have actually suffered losses, such as physical or emotional impairments, wages or sick time, and future earnings.
 Your attorney will do this by gathering medical records, bills for treatment, earnings statements, and expert testimony to present to the insurance company or in court if the case cannot be settled.
 An experienced personal injury attorney will also know how to place an economic value on your pain and suffering and will present that evidence to ensure that you receive maximum compensation.

 If this all sounds complicated, that’s because it is.
 As an accident victim, you do not have to figure this all out on your own.
 If you suffered serious whiplash or a traumatic brain injury in a Virginia car accident, let our legal team examine your case.
-If we can help you get the compensation you deserve, we will.
+If we can help you get the compensation you deserve, our personal injury attorneys will.
 Call our Richmond office or fill out the contact form on this page.